Best Bets: Colorado Wildflower Hikes

 Cathy Fromme Prairie, Fort Collins

-This naturalist’s haven lies in south Fort Collins between Shields Street and Taft Hill Road and offers a 5-mile round-trip stroll across a rolling prairie.
+The Cathy Fromme Fossil Creek Trail ia a naturalist’s haven.
+It lies in south Fort Collins between Shields Street and Taft Hill Road and offers a 5-mile round-trip stroll across a rolling prairie.
 A paved handicap-accessible trail provides easy access to wildflower viewing, unfolding in waves of blue flax, evening primrose, wild rose, sulphur flower, western wallflower, Nuttall’s violet, milkweeds, beardtongues and more.

 A bulletin board at the trailhead provides handy wildflower identification sheets to reference as you stroll.
 Parents: This is a great hike for young children.
 Make a game of it and see how many different colors or types of flowers they can spot.